Loran-C

 Loran-C is a hyperbolic radio navigation system that allows a receiver to determine its position by listening to low frequency radio signals that are transmitted by fixed land-based radio beacons.
 Loran-C combined two different techniques to provide a signal that was both long-range and highly accurate, features that had been incompatible.
 Its disadvantage was the expense of the equipment needed to interpret the signals, which meant that Loran-C was used primarily by militaries after it was introduced in 1957.

 By the 1970s, the cost, weight and size of electronics needed to implement Loran-C had been dramatically reduced because of the introduction of solid-state electronics and, from the mid-1970s, early microcontrollers to process the signal.
 Low-cost and easy-to-use Loran-C units became common from the late 1970s, especially in the early 1980s, and the earlier LORAN system was discontinued in favor of installing more Loran-C stations around the world.
 Loran-C became one of the most common and widely-used navigation systems for large areas of North America, Europe, Japan and the entire Atlantic and Pacific areas.
 The Soviet Union operated a nearly identical system, CHAYKA.

 The introduction of civilian satellite navigation in the 1990s led to a rapid drop-off in Loran-C use.
 Discussions about the future of Loran-C began in the 1990s; several turn-off dates were announced and then cancelled.
-In 2010, the Canadian systems were shut down, along with Loran-C/CHAYKA stations that were shared with Russia.
+In 2010, the US and Canadian systems were shut down, along with Loran-C/CHAYKA stations that were shared with Russia.
 Several other chains remained active; some were upgraded for continued use.
 At the end of 2015, navigation chains in most of Europe were turned off.
-In December 2015 in the United States, there was also renewed discussion of funding an eLoran system, and NIST offered to fund development of a microchip-sized eLoran receiver for distribution of timing signals.

-United States legislation introduced later, such as the National Timing Resilience and Security Act of 2017, proposed resurrecting Loran.
+In December 2015 there was also renewed discussion of funding an eLoran system, and NIST offered to fund development of a microchip-sized eLoran receiver for distribution of timing signals.
+The National Timing Resilience and Security Act of 2017, proposed resurrecting Loran as a backup for the United States in case of a GPS outage caused by space weather or attack.